sphinx-doc/sphinx/doc/ext/autodoc.rst

    documentation.
 The member is excluded if a handler returns ``True``.
 It is included if the handler returns ``False``.

+   If more than one enabled extension handles the ``autodoc-skip-member`` event, autodoc will use the first non-``None`` value returned by a handler.
+   Handlers should return ``None`` to fall back to the skipping behavior of autodoc and other enabled extensions.

    :param app: the Sphinx application object
    :param what: the type of the object which the docstring belongs to (one of
       ``"module"``, ``"class"``, ``"exception"``, ``"function"``, ``"method"``,